LonamiWebs/Telethon/README.rst

 Using Telethon
 ==============
-If you really want to learn how to use Telethon, it is **highly adviced** that you take a look to the
+If you really want to learn how to use Telethon, it is **highly advised** that you take a look to the
 `InteractiveTelegramClient <telethon/interactive_telegram_client.py>`_ file
 and check how it works.
 This file contains everything you'll need to build